THE HOME OF WATCH CULTURE

 Furlan Marri Disco Volante 35

-Though early disco volante models emerged in the 1930s, the space-age aesthetic really came to prominence in the 1960s.
+Though early “disco volante” models emerged in the 1930s, the space-age aesthetic really came to prominence in the 1960s.
 Furlan Marri’s Disco Volante could fit into any of the aforementioned decades stylistically, while offering a bit of retrofuturism with its green-glowing luminescent dial pattern.
 With a 38mm x 38mm case, it’ll wear like the smooth pebble that it is, but the real treat here is actually the movement.

 Furlan Marri Disco Volante 37

 Furlan Marri chose the old-school Peseux 7001 for its slimness, but also for its ability to transform into something beautiful.
 The redesigned and hand-bevelled bridges are a rarity at the price point of the Disco Volante, and the sunray-finished wheels are just a plus.
-Price: US$2,780, available from the T+T Shop
+Price: US$2,780, available from the Time+Tide Shop

 Omega Speedmaster Professional